ॐ भूर्भुवस्व: | तत्सवितुर्वरेण्यम् | भर्गो देवस्य धीमहि | धियो यो न: प्रचोदयात् |

 The Gayatri Mantra, universal of all Hindu mantras, invokes the universal Brahman because of the principle of knowledge and therefore the illumination of the primordial Sun.
-The mantra is extracted from the 10th verse of Hymn 62 in Book III of the Rig Veda.
+The mantra is an extraction from the 10th verse of Hymn 62 in Book III of the Rig Veda.

 The Shanti Mantras, or “Peace Mantras” or Pancha Shanti, are Hindu prayers for Peace (Shanti) found in Upanishads.
 Generally, they’re recited at the start and end of spiritual rituals and discourses.
-Shanti Mantras are invoked within the beginning of some topics of Upanishads and are alleged to calm the mind of the reciter and environment around them.
-The power of mantras can be understood as reciting them is additionally believed to be removing any obstacles for the task being started.
+Invocation of some Shanti Mantras is within the beginning of some topics of Upanishads.
+These are also alleged to calm the mind of the reciter and environment around them.
+The power of mantras can be understood by reciting them.
+And it is additionally believed to be removing any obstacles for the task being started.